What is TEFL? Which course should I take? Where are your courses held? Your answers to the most popular questions about TEFL here.

-Yes – once you have completed your training, you’re ready to step into the classroom to deliver your first EFL lesson.
+Yes – once you have completed your training, you’re ready to step into the classroom, virtual or in person, and deliver your first English language lesson.

 We all have to start somewhere in our dream career.
-There are opportunities for newbie and seasoned EFL teachers across the globe.
+There are opportunities for both newly-qualified and seasoned EFL teachers across the globe.

-No, you don’t need to know the local language.
-You’ll only be speaking English in the classroom.
-It can come in handy when you’re not at school e.g. at restaurants, shopping and at weekends.
-It’s quite easy to pick up.
+No foreign language skills are required to TEFL; you’ll only be speaking English in the classroom.
+Having some local language vocabulary and phrases can come in handy when you’re not at school e.g. at restaurants, shopping and at weekends.
+It’s quite easy to pick up in the country and online through apps/courses.
 Your school may also be able to offer your local language lessons.

 It is possible to move abroad with a child and teach.
 You just have to remember that you have the same issues to deal with as here in the UK; childcare and schooling specifically.
 We would advise looking into the area that you would like to move to.
 You will need to contact the country embassy to find out about visa regulations.
 You can then contact local schools or councils to find out about enrolling your child.